 In this course you will:

-There is no formal assessment, but a mock press-conference will be undertaken.
+There is no formal assessment, but a mock press conference will be undertaken.

 Interpreting students who wish to understand and practise techniques when interpreting for talks, negotiations, interviews and other meetings, both formal and informal.

-Three-hour sessions each day from 10am until 1pm.
+The course involves a week of three-hour sessions each day from 10am until 1pm.

 During the week there will also be: